ssnajme/Meta-Heuristic-clustering-Berth-allocation/README.md

-# HarborHarmony - Berth Allocation Problem Solver
+# HarborHarmony - Berth Allocation Problem Optimization

 ## Overview
 HarborHarmony is a project aimed at solving the NP-hard Berth Allocation Problem using four types of algorithms - "Base Cuckoo Search", "Clustering Based Cuckoo Search", "Enhanced Cuckoo Search", and "Enhanced Clustering Cuckoo Search".
 These algorithms are designed to efficiently allocate berths in a harbor to incoming ships while optimizing various constraints and objectives.